A bowl of foods ideal for biohacking

 • Blood pressure: Knowing your nutrigenomics can help you make diet and lifestyle choices that support healthier blood pressure levels.

-• Gut health: Understanding your genetic makeup can guide you towards foods and habits that promote better gut health.
+• Gut health: Understanding your genetic makeup can guide you towards foods and habits that promote better gut health, including a healthy gut microbiome.

 • Weight management: Personalised insights from your nutrigenomics can make it easier to manage your weight effectively.

-Knowing your genetic predispositions also enables you to proactively manage health risks, particularly conditions like heart disease, diabetes, or obesity.
-Nutrigenomics also empowers you to take control of your well-being by giving you insight into how your genes and diet interact.
+As research develops, the vision is that by knowing your genetic predispositions, it will enable you to proactively manage health risks, particularly conditions like heart disease, diabetes, or obesity.
+Nutrigenomics may also empower you to take control of your well-being by giving you insight into how your genes and diet interact.
 This awareness can motivate healthier choices, potentially improving your longevity and overall health [5].

 The benefits of staying well hydrated